 The Pennsylvania online gambling scene is thriving.
 In the last two years, the state has adopted some of the most liberal gaming laws in the nation.
 This has made almost every type of online gambling in Pennsylvania as legal as it gets.

-In this guide to we will give you an overview of what’s available.
+In this guide, we will give you an overview of what’s available.
 You’ll learn something about the history of online gambling in Pennsylvania and what the rules are.
-We’ll then tell you all about the online sportsbooks, casinos and poker rooms that are open for business.
+We’ll then tell you all about the online sportsbooks, casinos, and poker rooms that are open for business.

 Pennsylvania supports and promotes responsible gambling.

 Gambling is legal in Pennsylvania, but only through a licensed and regulated operator.
 It is still illegal for individuals to engage in real-money poker or sports and casino wagering outside of these regulations.
 That applies to both offline and online gambling.

 Two of the laws that are most relevant to Pennsylvania online gambling are: